-- Analyse any complaints regarding services, identify trends and make proposals for any amendments to services to reflect any lessons learnt. - Procure (along with Finance) the services. - Authorise any adjustments to accounts/ refunds for upheld complaints where a service has not been rectified by the contractor within an reasonable time e.g. landscape may require additional cuts at the end of the season to make up for cuts missed due to adverse weather.
-Where refunds /adjustments are being made due to an upheld complaint it will be applied to the individual property or affected close.
+- Procuring (along with Asset Management & Finance) the garden, close cleaning, bulk & bin uplift services - Analysing any complaints regarding services, identify trends and make proposals for any amendments to services to reflect any lessons learnt. - Meeting with contractors to review any issues on service delivery - Authorising any adjustments to accounts/ refunds for upheld complaints where a service has not been rectified by the contractor within an reasonable time e.g. landscape may require additional cuts at the end of the season to make up for cuts missed due to adverse weather.
+Where refunds /adjustments are being made due to an upheld complaint it will be applied to the individual property or affected close - Reporting to Head of Housing any changes in tenancy sustainment as a result of tenants leaving due to not being able to afford maintain their tenancy.